pyeventsourcing/eventsourcing/docs/topics/dcb.rst

         ),
     )

-The :func:`~eventsourcing.dcb.application.DCBRepository.save` method appends new decisions collected from a perspective.
-It derives an :ref:`append condition <DCB append condition>` from the perspective's consistency boundary and its "last known position".
+The :func:`~eventsourcing.dcb.application.DCBRepository.save` method collects and appends new decisions.

 ..
     #include-when-testing